What I’ve done so far

 The next steps

-Early next year, I will publish legislation that would establish the Australian Local Power Agency.
-Like I do on all important issues, I’ll be working with politicians from across the parliament to make the case for a dedicated focus on regional communities in the renewable transition.
+On February 22, I will table the Australian Local Power Agency Bill 2021 in Parliament to establish the Australian Local Power Agency.
+Like I do on all important issues, I’ll be working with politicians across the parliament to make the case for a dedicated focus on regional communities in the renewable transition.

 Where is the government on this?